Jimmie Ward

-James "Jimmie" Ward (born July 18, 1991) is an American football cornerback and free safety for the Houston Texans of the National Football League (NFL).
-He played college football at Northern Illinois, and was drafted by the San Francisco 49ers in the first round of the 2014 NFL Draft.
+James Ward (born July 18, 1991) is an American professional football safety for the Houston Texans of the National Football League (NFL).
+He played college football for the Northern Illinois Huskies, and was selected by the San Francisco 49ers in the first round of the 2014 NFL draft.

-Early years
+Early life

 Born in Racine, Wisconsin, Ward attended Davidson High School in Mobile, Alabama.
-He led the Warriors in tackles as a senior with 101 tackles, 73 solo, as Davidson went 10-3 and advanced to the state quarterfinals, while earning team Defensive MVP honors.
+He led the Warriors in tackles as a senior with 101 tackles, 73 solo, as Davidson went 10–3 and advanced to the state quarterfinals, while earning team Defensive MVP honors.
 Ward also recorded eight pass break-ups, an interception, forced two fumbles and recovered three.
 He added three blocked kicks and three quarterback sacks.
 As a junior, Ward made 93 tackles, broke up seven passes and intercepted five.
 He also caused a pair of fumbles and blocked two kicks.
 He is the cousin of former NBA player Caron Butler.

 Ward was considered a two-star recruit by Rivals.com.

 College career

 Ward attended Northern Illinois University from 2010 to 2013.
 In 2010, Ward played in all 14 games as a true freshman and blocked a school-record three punts on the year.
 He also recorded 21 tackles, a forced fumble and a pass break up, and was named the Huskies Special Teams Player of the Year and Freshman of the Year.
 In 2011, he appeared in all 14 games, and started 12.
-He was named a third-team All-MAC selection after recording a career-high 100 tackles, 2.5 tackles for loss, an interception, four pass breakups, a forced fumble and a blocked kick.
+He was named a third-team All-Mid-American Conference (MAC) selection after recording a career-high 100 tackles, 2.5 tackles for loss, an interception, four pass breakups, a forced fumble and a blocked kick.
 In 2012, he led the Huskies with 104 tackles, including a career game high 14 against Florida State in the Orange Bowl.
 He also recorded three interceptions while starting 13 games, earning himself first-team All-MAC honors.
 In 2013, he led the Huskies in tackles (95), interceptions (7) and pass deflections (12), while earning national recognition as a third-team All-American by the Associated Press.
 He also earned first-team All-MAC honors for the second consecutive season.